Alabama Rot in Dogs.The Truth Not The Fiction

 UK’s First Cases: The first case of CRGV in the UK was seen in 2012.

-Since then and right up to April 3rd, 2017 there have been 94 suspected cases.
+Since then and right up to April 3rd, 2017 there have been 109 suspected cases including early 2018

 Hardly the epidemic we are led to believe.
 There are 8.5 million dogs in the UK at the last count.